usnistgov/dioptra/docs/source/explanation/components/queues-workers-explanation.rst

 Summary: What is a Queue?
 -------------------------

-A **queue** is a resource in Dioptra which represents a logical job queue for workers watching that queue to take from.
-Entrypoints can be assigned a number of queues they are compatible with.
+A **queue** is a resource in Dioptra that represents a logical job queue.
+Workers watch a queue for new jobs to process.
+Entrypoints can be assigned to a number of queues they are compatible with.

-When a job is submitted, a queue is selected for that job to be added to.
-Any worker listening to that queue can claim the job from the queue, and execute the job in its environment.
+When submitting a job, the user selects a queue for that job.
+Any worker listening to that queue can claim the job and then begin execution in its environment.

 Summary: What is a Worker?
 --------------------------

-A **worker** is an environment in which a job can be executed.
+A **worker** is an environment for executing jobs.

-A worker should contain all of the requirements needed for a given entrypoint, such as any local files, python packages, or executables needed as part of the job.
+A worker should contain all of the requirements needed for a given entrypoint, such as any local files, python packages, or executables.
 Each worker listens to a single named queue, and multiple workers can listen to the same queue.

-By default, Dioptra provides several default worker environments which can be enabled during setup:
+By default, Dioptra provides several default worker environments that can be enabled during setup:
-    * tensorflow_cpu - for systems which do not have a GPU present, which contains Tensorflow and ART as dependencies
+    * tensorflow_cpu - for systems that **do not have** a GPU present, which contains Tensorflow and ART as dependencies
-    * tensorflow_gpu - for systems which do have a GPU present, which contains Tensorflow and ART as dependencies
+    * tensorflow_gpu - for systems that **do have** a GPU present, which contains Tensorflow and ART as dependencies
-    * pytorch_cpu - for systems which do not have a GPU present, which contains PyTorch and ART as dependencies
+    * pytorch_cpu - for systems that **do not have** a GPU present, which contains PyTorch and ART as dependencies
-    * pytorch_gpu - for systems which do have a GPU present, which contains PyTorch and ART as dependencies
+    * pytorch_gpu - for systems that **do have** a GPU present, which contains PyTorch and ART as dependencies

-Creating queues with these names, as long as the corresponding worker is enabled, will allow jobs to be run in these worker containers.
+If a worker is enabled, creating a queue with the same name as the worker will allow jobs to be run in the corresponding worker container.

-Additionally, custom workers can be created which watch queues of other names and provide different environments for the jobs to run in, allowing for additional requirements and packages to be included.
+Additionally, custom workers can be created to watch queues with other names.
+These custom workers can provide different environments for jobs, which allows users to include their own requirements and packages.

 See :ref:`how-to-using-custom-workers` for more information.